 Antigen detection in tissues and cells is a multi-step immunohistochemical process.
 The initial step binds the primary antibody to its specific epitope.
-After labeling the antigen with a primary antibody, an enzyme labeled polymer is added to bind to the primary antibody.
-This detection of the bound antibody is evidenced by a colorimetric reaction.
+After labeling the antigen with a primary antibody, a secondary antibody is added to bind to the primary antibody.
+An enzyme label is then added to bind to the secondary antibody; this detection of the bound antibody is evidenced by a colorimetric reaction.

-Source: Rabbit polyclonal
+Source: Mouse monoclonal

-Species Reactivity: Human and mouse
+Species Reactivity: Human; others not tested

-Clone: N/A Isotype: N/A
+Clone: 32E12 Isotype: IgG2a/kappa